MalinYamato/machine_learning_on_bigdata/README.md

 # Machine Learning on BigData is based (a fork) on BigData Solution written in Python based on Hadoop and Spark.

-This is a layer on top of Martin Karlons work thats add machine learning, data mining, ai and mathematical staticstic capabilites to his framework.
+This is a layer on top of Martin Karlsons work thats add machine learning, data mining, ai and mathematical staticstic capabilites to his framework.

 #### Malin Yamato 大和まりん
 Email : yamto@malin.jp